MrJuneJune/vim-setup/README.md

 ## Reasoning

 I started out using VSCode when I started coding around 2015?
 I think it was using around 2GB of RAM or something crazy like that.
-Anyway, I experimented with different set ups since VSCode feels sluggish and I just want to write a text into a file to code.
-I experimented with vim with plugins and then used neovim, but with all honesty, All I want is being able to grep easily so creating this.
+Anyway, I experimented with different set ups since using vim with plugins, neovims, and etcs

+I realized that IDE is not needed and I just want to write a text into a file to code so updating my vimrc with simple shell script to add two plugins I use; fzf and wiki.